siamakn/temp_tutorial_16/docs/T16_7/T16_7_create_custom_eln_templates.md

         <img src="images/polymer_processing_custom_eln.png" alt="custom polymer processing ELN entry" width="800">
     </div>

-    Following we have a custom schema .archive.yaml file that was prepared for preparing a polymer solution, from a polymer powder, and a solvent.
+    Following we will inspect this custom schema .archive.yaml file that was prepared for preparing a polymer solution, from a polymer powder, and a solvent.
 To better distinguish between the NOMAD syntax and user given parameters, I use the abbreciation **gbu** which stands for **given by the user**.
 The screenshots below are show the file using an IDE (here vscode) which helps with visualizing indentations and allows for folding yaml contents.

     <div style="text-align: center;">
         <img src="images/inspect_polymer_processing_schema_1.png" alt="create built-in schema" width="800">